dfelinto/blender-manual/manual/grease_pencil/modes/draw/introduction.rst

 AutoMerge
    Joins new strokes with the beginning or end of previously drawn strokes in the active layer.

-Interpolate
+Multiframe
-   Popover that contains tools and properties to automatically add breakdown keyframes between normal keyframes.
+   Allows to draw on several frames at the same time.

-   See :doc:`Interpolating Strokes </grease_pencil/animation/interpolation>` for more information.
+   See :doc:`Multiframe </grease_pencil/multiframe>` for more information.